-Domestic demand for organic products is largely by middle to high income population who are better informed of the value for consuming organically produced products.
-This population includes consumers: expatriates, tourists and affluent people in society.
+Domestic demand for organic products is largely consumed by the middle- to highincome population, who can both afford, and are often better informed about the value of organically produced products.
+This group of consumers includes expatriates, tourists and upper-middleclass citizens.